Blog Diets 5000 Calorie Diet: What Is Clean Bulking And How Do You Get Started?

 5000 Calorie Diet: What Is Clean Bulking And How Do You Get Started?

-Usually, when you hear the word diet, the first thing that pops into your head is weight loss.
-For years, media and public figures have used it in the context of slimming down, so there is nothing to be surprised thereby.
-However, dieting can also be geared towards weight gain, which is exactly the main goal of a 5000 calorie diet.
-Indeed, this diet is designed for those who want to gain muscle mass, that is, for athletes.
+Normally, when you hear the word diet, the first thing that pops into your head is weight loss.
+For years, the media and public figures have used it in the context of slimming down, but dieting can also be geared toward weight gain, which is precisely the main goal of a 5,000-calorie diet.
+This diet is designed for those who want to gain muscle mass, generally athletes.

-The motto of the diet is that if you eat a lot, you gain a lot.
-In other words, if you want to grow your muscles, you will need to increase your portions.
+The motto of this diet is if you eat a lot, you gain a lot.
+In other words, if you want to increase your muscle mass, you will need to increase the amount of calories you eat.
 If you eat insufficient calories, you will either remain in your current weight category or shed even more pounds.
-Nevertheless, this is not what bodybuilders aspire to.
+And this is not what bodybuilders aspire to.

-Eating 5000 calories a day does not mean you can eat whatever you want without facing the consequences.
-On a 5000 calorie diet, you need to plan your meals thoroughly, making sure they are nutritious enough.
+Eating 5,000 calories a day does not mean you can eat whatever you want without facing the consequences.
+On a 5,000-calorie diet, you need to plan your meals thoroughly and make sure they’re nutritious enough.
 The rule of thumb is that your daily meal plan should consist of 15-20% protein, 20-25% fats, and 60-65% carbohydrates (1).
-This is quite a logical distribution of macros in a 5000 calorie diet meal plan, as carbs should represent more than half of your diet, but could also contribute to weight gain (11).
-However, refined carbs can do more harm than good to your body, which is why you should be careful when including these in your meal plan.

 Carbohydrates

-There are 3 types of carbs: sugar, fiber, and starch.
+There are three types of carbs: sugar, fiber, and starch.

 See also